djndl1/Commentarii/Digital Image Process Gonzales/Digital Image Process Gonzales.md

 ## 5.3 Restoration in the Presence of Noise Only - Spatial Filtering

-\indIt is usually possible to estimate noise from the spectrum.
+$\quad\quad$It is usually possible to estimate noise from the spectrum.

-\indSpatial filtering is the method of choice in situations when only addtive random noise is present.
+$\quad\quad$Spatial filtering is the method of choice in situations when only addtive random noise is present.

 ###### Mean Filters